flutterwtf/mcp_flutter/README.md

    - Check if the port is not being used by another process

 2. **AI Tool Not Detecting Inspector**

    - Restart the AI tool after configuration changes
    - Verify the configuration JSON syntax
    - Check the tool's logs for connection errors

+3. **Dynamic Tools Not Appearing**
+   - Ensure `mcp_toolkit` package is properly initialized in your Flutter app
+   - Check that tools are registered using `MCPToolkitBinding.instance.addEntries()`
+   - Use `listClientToolsAndResources` to verify registration
+   - Hot reload your Flutter app after adding new tools

 The Flutter MCP Server is registered with Smithery's registry, making it discoverable and usable by other AI tools through a standardized interface.